Glenn Condon

-Glenn Condon was an American politician and newspaper editor who served in the Oklahoma House of Representatives representing Tulsa County from 1917 to 1919.
+Glenn Condon was an American politician and newspaper editor who served in the Oklahoma House of Representatives representing Tulsa County from 1916 to 1918.

 Biography

 Glen Condon was born in Iowa in 1891 and moved to Oklahoma City in his youth.

+In 1912, Condon ran for clerk of the Tulsa County Superior Court as the Socialist Party of Oklahoma's nominee.
+He lost the general election to Democratic nominee Frank Ingraham, who received 2,972 votes while Condon received 520.

-Condon served in the Oklahoma House of Representatives from 1917 to 1919 as a member of the Republican Party representing the Tulsa County district alongside fellow Republican Harry H. Rodgers.
-He was preceded in office by James H. Sykes and succeeded in office by W. V. Biddison.
-At the time he was the youngest member of the Oklahoma House.
+Condon served in the Oklahoma House of Representatives from 1916 to 1918 as a member of the Republican Party representing the Tulsa County district alongside fellow Republican Harry H. Rogers.
+He was preceded in office by James H. Sykes and Washington E. Hudson, and succeeded in office by W. Valjean Biddison and Joe W. Kenton.
+At the time of his election he was the youngest member of the Oklahoma House.